Nivaes/Nivaes.Extensions/README.md

 ### AsyncLazy

-Provides support for lazy initialization, allowing the creation of the object with an asynchronous call.
+Provides support for Lazy initialization, allowing the creation of the object with an asynchronous call.

 ``` C#
     using Nivaes;